cgero-msft/textanalytics/no-code examples/OCRwithTAandExcel/ReadMe.md

 # Extract text and write to Excel when an image is added to SharePoint
-This example shows how to use Power Automate to extract text and write to an Excel file.
-The workflow is triggered when a file is added to SharePoint folder.
+This example shows how to use Power Automate to extract text from an image and write to an Excel file.
+The workflow is triggered when a file is added to a SharePoint folder.

-If the file is an image, then Azure OCR is called to extract the text.
+If the file is a jpeg image, then Azure OCR is called to extract the text.
 Then the text is passed to Text Analytics to extract the key phrases.

-The output is then written to an Excel file.
+The output is then written to an Excel file (sample is in this folder[Text from OCR.xlsx]).